alexander-kastil/angular-advanced/demos/04-state-ngrx/ngrx-signal-store/public/markdown/store-crud.md

 It uses `withMethods` to define custom methods for the store and `rxMethod` to handle async reactivity and integrate `RxJs operators` and to handle the response.
 Finally it uses `patchState` to update the state.

-`withHooks` is used to fetch the customers from the service and update the state in the `onInit` lifecycle hook.

 ```typescript
 withMethods((store, service = inject(CustomersService)) => ({
     fetchCustomers: rxMethod<void>(